 The fact of the matter is that your life is not over.
 Even Steve Jobs was laid off before returning to lead Apple again.
 What doesn’t kill you makes you stronger and adversity is the mother of innovation.
 Many people are in a better position after they are laid off, either because they are better paid, are working better hours, have a more exciting job or even just because they have better co-workers.

 That being said, this time is a crucial point in your life.
-It is very important to have a successful launch into your future.
+It is very important to have a successful launch in your future.

 2. Write down what happened

 It is important to sit down and record exactly what happened.
 Did you and your boss have an argument?
 Was there some sinister undertone to the termination? etc. Everyone’s memory fades over time and it is important to accurately recall the events.
 This is both for preserving your thoughts for the future, and also for protection in later claims, potentially from your employer.
 From a legal perspective, I have seen many clients who are hurt by fading memories.
 Recording is self-protection!

 It is a good idea to sign, and date every note you write.

 3. Create a Plan

 This is the time to thoroughly analyze what you were doing, and what you want to be doing.
 Do you want another job in the same field?
 Perhaps you have always hoped for a job in a different field.
 Maybe you have dreamed of starting your own business.